 Everyone I talk to about raccoons has a bad perception of this animal.
 I compare them to cats.
 Each one has a personality and is hungry and, like any wild animal, you want to keep your distance and show them respect.

 A couple of things to note if you see a raccoon:

-- If you see a mother with babies, leave the area – mothers are very protective and will attack if you get to close
+- If you see a mother with babies, leave the area or give them as much distance as possible – mothers are very protective

 - Don’t corner them and this applies to all wild animals.

 - If you see one on the trail, try to give them space.
 If you are unable to, stand still and let them pass.

 - Check for nests and babies before you cut down a tree in your backyard.
 If you frighten a mature raccoon off that has nested near your house, there are most likely babies nearby.

 - If you find abandoned babies, call a wildlife rescue.
 Babies rely on milk from their mother, they won’t survive if they don’t have it.
 A rescue will tend to them until they can be released back into the wild.

 I attended the Eagle Festival in Mason Neck State Park a few months back and stopped at a booth dedicated to rescuing, rehabbing and releasing raccoon back into the wild.
 They are the Dogue Hollow Wildlife Sanctuary.
 I was hooked by the pictures and video they produced on their Facebook page and I offered to come out for a visit and film their little ones.
 I have visited the sanctuary twice now and plan on visiting again to donate more food.